Hesitation Marks: Packaging

 Each version of the album has its own cover with artwork by Russell Mills whose art was previously used 19 years earlier on The Downward Spiral, its accompanying singles, and the double VHS set Closure.

 About the cover arts, Mills said:

 Mills also explained that the works explore ideas of "catharsis, of being into dissolution into being, both on a personal and sociological level."
 Mills said that the works allude to ideas about chaos and order.
 He also described the artworks as a "cross between the forensic and a pathology of the personal in which only fragments remain, in which minimal clues can suggest events that may have occurred."

 During the creation of the cover arts, Mills used traditional materials such as oils, acrylic paints, varnishes and wires as well as miscellaneous objects which were subject to various chemical processes, including burning, bleaching, calcification and erosion.
-Blood was used for standard CD cover and digital cover.
+Blood was used for the standard CD cover and digital cover.

 Tour

 In February 2013, Reznor announced a tour in support of the album, it began in Summer 2013 and concluded in 2014.
 The initial line-up was Reznor, Eric Avery, Adrian Belew, Alessandro Cortini, Josh Eustis and Ilan Rubin but Avery and Belew would later leave before the tour began meanwhile Robin Finck was added to the line-up.
 The band's first show was in July at Fuji Rock Festival in Japan.
 A North American arena leg dubbed "Tension" ran from September until November, the leg added Pino Palladino, Lisa Fischer and Sharlotte Gibson to the line-up.
-Nine Inch Nails continued the tour as a 4-piece band in 2014 with Renzor, Rubin, Cortini and Finck in the lineup.
+Nine Inch Nails continued the tour as a 4-piece band in 2014 with Reznor, Rubin, Cortini and Finck in the lineup.